tedtoal/XPT2046_Touchscreen_TT/README.md

 >
 > Use longer names for _PIN #defines.
 >
-> Allocate tft and touchscreen objects with *new*.
+> Allocate display and touchscreen objects with *new*.
 >
 > Adjust Serial initialization to start up better.